KeyArena groups have similar goals, different proposals for renovation

 “We’re going to do this and stand on our own two feet,’’ Oak View Group CEO Tim Leiweke said of his arena plan, which includes 18,350 seats for NBA games, 17,100 for NHL contests and 19,100 for concerts.
 “And we believe by doing that we give Seattle its best chance at getting one or two teams.’’

-AEG president Bob Newman said his Seattle Partners group feels much the same way about building the arena first and seeking teams once shovels are actually in the ground.
+AEG President Bob Newman said his Seattle Partners group feels much the same way about building the arena first and seeking teams once shovels are actually in the ground.

 “The arena itself has great bones,’’ Newman said of his proposed 18,113-seat NBA facility, with 17,120 seats for NHL and up to 19,202 for concerts.
 “The World’s Fair in 1962 and up until now, it has had an amazing life span.
 But what we found in this process is you can renovate it and make it the best arena in its class while capturing a lot of what’s already in place.’’

-City of Seattle officials will study the proposals, which were due Wednesday, decide which is most viable and submit a decision to Mayor Ed Murray by late June.
-After that, the Seattle City Council will choose whether to go with the KeyArena site — if either project is deemed viable — or a new arena pitched for the Sodo District by entrepreneur Chris Hansen.
+City of Seattle officials will study the proposals, which were due Wednesday, decide which is more viable and submit a decision to Mayor Ed Murray by late June.
+The Seattle City Council then will choose whether to go with the KeyArena site — if either project is deemed viable — or a new arena pitched for the Sodo District by entrepreneur Chris Hansen.

 “Today is an important day in our goal of bringing the Sonics home and the NHL to Seattle,” Murray said in a statement.
 “Two well-known organizations submitted proposals to redevelop KeyArena, totaling more than $1 billion in investments between them.
 Their interest shows how Seattle has become one of the most desirable cities in America for sports and entertainment.”

+The Sonics played at KeyArena before the team left for Oklahoma City in 2008 after failing to secure a new arena deal.

-Hansen has re-submitted his proposal — this time for a privately funded arena — and is seeking a new council vote on selling him part of Occidental Avenue South to green-light that project.
+Hansen has resubmitted his proposal — this time for a privately funded arena — and is seeking a new council vote on selling him part of Occidental Avenue South to green-light that project.

-Artists’ renderings released by both KeyArena groups show an envisioned modern arena with vast concourses, luxury suites and amenities — though OVG goes a step further with three-sided glass “curtain walls’’ offering outdoor views of the surrounding neighborhood and downtown skyline.
+Artists’ renderings released by both KeyArena groups show a modern arena with vast concourses, luxury suites and amenities — though OVG goes a step further with three-sided glass “curtain walls’’ offering outdoor views of the surrounding neighborhood and downtown skyline.
 OVG also has planned a Space Needle Bar with windowed views of the structure as well as a unique setup offering two scoreboards at opposite ends of the rink or court instead of one in the middle.

-And both groups have taken differing approaches to expanding the 55-year-old arena from 330,000 square feet.
+The groups have taken differing approaches to expanding the 55-year-old arena from 330,000 square feet.

+Would expand the roofline over unused space on KeyArena’s south end to create a facility of about 600,000 square feet.

-OVG and CEO Leiweke plan to dig 15 feet beneath the current bowl to create additional seating in its 660,000 square-foot blueprint.
+OVG and CEO Leiweke plan to dig 15 feet beneath the current bowl to create additional seating in its 660,000-square-foot blueprint.
 In contrast, AEG boss Newman’s Seattle Partners group with Hudson Pacific would expand the roofline over unused space on KeyArena’s south end to create a facility of about 600,000 square feet.

-Both would build eight underground loading docks in a revamped facility — there is currently just one — and free up more above ground space that way.
+Both would build eight underground loading docks in a revamped facility — there is now just one — and free up more aboveground space that way.
 By reconfiguring the building with these two different strategies, neither group would have to twist the hockey rink in a diagonal way as initially envisioned in a 2015 report by the AECOM architectural firm.

-The ability to create enough space for NHL games without twisting the rink into an oddly viewed configuration is a big reason the final price tag for upgrading the facility is much higher than AECOM’s initial $285 million renovation estimate when it first revealed two years ago that KeyArena could be modified up to current NBA and NHL standards.
+The ability to create enough space for NHL games without twisting the rink is a big reason the final price tag for upgrading the facility is much higher than AECOM’s initial $285 million renovation estimate when it first revealed two years ago that KeyArena could be modified up to current NBA and NHL standards.

 Like Hansen, OVG and Seattle Partners both envision all-private funding — but with a difference.
 Leiweke said his group does not envision using any of the city or county’s bonding capacity at this time and is incurring all the cost on its own.